arkency/posts/posts/2017-10-29-a-bug-that-only-appears-once-a-year.md

 This was an instant 'aha' moment when I've realized, today's the day when we have 25 hours in the day.

-In my opinion, the best solution here is to use `Time.current.advance(days: 1, hours: 1)` instead of `25.hours.from_now`, this approach is more consistent with the code we're testing.
+In my opinion, the best solution here is to use `Time.current.advance(days: 1, hours: 1)` in the test instead of `25.hours.from_now`, this approach is more consistent with the code we're testing.
 Changing `25` to `26` would also work ;)

 Thanks, [DST](https://www.timeanddate.com/time/dst/) :P